- New Zealand’s scenery

 After breakfast, depart for Milford Sound for a cruise on the fjord-like inlet of stunning beauty with forest-clad peaks, tumbling waterfalls and wildlife that includes dolphins and seals.
 Enjoy lunch on board during your cruise.

-Stay overnight at the locally rated 4-star Distinction Luxmore (3Q), in the centre of town.
+Stay overnight at the 4-star Distinction Luxmore (3Q), in the centre of town.
 The restaurant, which overlooks Lake Te Anau, features an extensive carvery buffet.
 Each of the hotel’s 180 rooms is equipped with a television, tea and coffee-making facilities, a fridge and hairdryer.
 B, L, D

 Day 16 Te Anau-Dunedin

-Spend two nights at the locally rated 4-star Heritage Dunedin Leisure Lodge (3Q).
+Spend two nights at the 4-star Heritage Dunedin Leisure Lodge (3Q).
 Located on the site of McGavin’s Brewery adjacent to the Dunedin Botanic Gardens, the hotel is within walking distance of the local shopping centre and attractions.
 Each of the 76 rooms has either a balcony or patio, a satellite television, telephone, tea and coffee-making facilities and a minibar.
 B, D

 Day 17 Dunedin